hflhhb/learngit/readme.txt

-git is a distribute version control server.
+git is a distribute version control serverk. git is free software.